n3s-online/compare-models/README.md

 # AI Model Comparison Tool

 A TypeScript CLI tool that runs prompts through multiple AI models and compares their outputs.
-Built with the Vercel AI SDK V5.
+Built with the Vercel AI SDK V5 and AI Gateway.

 ## Features

 - 🤖 **5 Popular AI Models**: GPT-4o, Claude 3.5 Sonnet, Gemini 1.5 Pro, Grok 2, and Mistral Large
+- 🌐 **Vercel AI Gateway**: Single API key for all providers with automatic failover
 - ⚡ **Concurrent Processing**: Runs all models in parallel for faster results
 - 📊 **JSON Output**: Structured results with metadata and performance metrics
 - 🔧 **TypeScript**: Full type safety and modern development experience